 Interior Cabins For An Alaska Cruise?

 If you’re cruising to Alaska on a strict budget or like complete darkness to sleep, choosing an interior room is a good idea.
 I was on a tight budget on my first cruise to Alaska.
 While I could afford the veranda stateroom, I chose to take an inside instead.

 I used the money I saved to splurge on an expensive dog sledding tour on Herbert Glacier.
 Looking back, was it the right decision?
 Absolutely, because the dog sledding excursion was a once-in-a-lifetime experience that I will cherish forever.

-The Alaska season is short; from May to September and during the summer solstice, the sun sets very late and rises ridiculously early.
+The Alaska season is short, from May to September, and during the summer solstice, the sun sets very late and rises ridiculously early.

-In fact, some areas experience 20-plus hours of daylight.
+Some areas experience 20-plus hours of daylight.
 If you’re sensitive to sunlight, a balcony or outside stateroom might not be suitable.

 Outside Cabin For An Alaska Cruise?

 An ocean view cabin is a good choice if you dislike the complete darkness of an inside room but want to avoid paying for a balcony.